rrachleanne/ParQueen_MarketPlace/README.md

 ##### <u>Purpose</u>

 If people or businesses have an extra carspot or entire parking lot, they can earn more money by selling their carspot.
 The ParQueen profile ensures that the user has full control over the availability and prices of their carspots.
-In just a few steps, with an easy to use interface, they can list their space for free and have their ad up in seconds.

-Users selling their car can charge what they want and get paid quickly.
+In just a few steps, with an easy to use interface, they can list their space for free and have their ad up in seconds and users selling their car can charge what they want and get paid quickly.

 On the other end, if a user is not selling and is looking for a carspot, they will have access to a huge variety of available carspots in Australia.